neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/threshold-guide.md

 Recommended buffer: **10–15% below your calculated threshold.**

-This means the alert only fires when throughput is meaningfully below acceptable levels — not on a single test result that caught a 30-second ISP hiccup.
+This means the alert only fires when throughput is meaningfully below acceptable levels, not on a single test result that caught a 30-second ISP hiccup.

 ---